nvs/map/README.md

             -- By default, this option is disabled.
 Should `true` be -- specified, then all checks are disabled.
-Setting the option -- to 'check' or 'build' will skip checks for those commands. skips_checks = false or nil or true or 'check' or 'build' }
+Setting the option -- to 'check' or 'build' will skip checks for those commands. skip_checks = false or nil or true or 'check' or 'build' }
     },